12 minute read

 Source: Cloud Academy

-This tool uses advanced deep learning algorithms to analyse text-based content and deliver relevant insights for your business objectives and has multilanguage support.
+This tool uses advanced deep learning algorithms to analyse text-based content and deliver relevant insights for your business objectives and has multi-language support.

 It has robust features that allow you to extract meaning from text documents, images, and video clips.
-You can use it to analyse large amounts of content to find patterns, summarize the content and compare different sources of information.
+You can use it to analyse large amounts of content to find patterns, summarise the content and compare different sources of information.

 Core features of Google Cloud NLP